mellisphera/mellisphera-web/CONTRIBUTING.md

     ```shell
     git push origin my-branch
     ```
-9. In GitHub, send a pull request to `mellihealth-web:master`.
+9. In GitHub, send a pull request to `mellisphera-web:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):